 My first two cooks in it have been chicken casserole (you can read the recipe here).
-To make life easy for myself, I prepped my vegetables the night before I was making my casserole once Phoebe had gone to bed, and then in the morning just popped everything into the slow cooker.
+To make life easy for myself, I prepped my vegetables the night before I was making my casserole once little miss had gone to bed, and then in the morning just popped everything into the slow cooker.
 It cooked everything beautifully; the vegetables were soft but not falling apart, and the chicken was tender and moist.
 My husband loved the casserole and my daughter tucked in as well, which was lovely to see as it was her first taste of chicken.

 Something to note is that as I was making a portion for my 8-month-old, normal stock cubes are too salty for little ones.
 I used a Boots baby stock cube to start with, then once I had taken out a portion for her, I added a normal stock cube and left it to cook for another hour or so.